Alexx42/Malloc/README.md

 # Malloc
-Implementation of malloc, free and calloc in C.
+Implementation of malloc and free  in C.